kintohub/kintohub-docs/docs/kintoblocks/websites.md

 1. Open a Website KintoBlock.

-2. Click on Settings card displayed in side bar to modify the Hardware Configuration.
+2. Click on **Settings** button displayed in side bar to modify the Hardware Configuration.

 3. Edit the default memory limit.